weestoater/ws-cards-grid/README.md

 This would then generate the card layout and be data would be passed through that... hopefully.

 I will also build it using `css-grid`, rather than using a css framework like Bootstrap, etc.

+## ToDo

+Using localStorage - check to see if a 'config' of fields exists; if so, use that, otherwise - use the 'default'

+list out all the fields with check boxes next to them, the form saves the list / array into localStorage and the card-renderer uses that config.